 That the grail legend originated in Spain has been said before, but claiming that it is based on the phoenix myth and not the Eucharist is highly controversial, to say the least!
 As soon as Chrétien and Wolfram had launched grail romance, the "bishops of Rome" attacked their challenge with all its might.
 Check out Grail Riddles to learn what it's all about!
 That's why the Vatican countered with an alchemist idea of Thomas Aquinas and had churchmen invent the Didot Perceval, Queste del Saint Graal and Estoire del Saint Graal to distort the popular symbolism.
 If we manage to clean up this mess and actually prove the Greek origins, we would be the first to have solved this riddle in eight hundred years, which is obviously pretentious and clearly the greatest flaw of our site!
 How could we have solved a mystery that eluded the most noted scholars for centuries?
-Although we found the sources by accident, the way we deal with them is also flawed because we attack the academic establishment as if this were a medieval joust – and simply rely on guts when the evidence is missing!
+Although we found the sources by accident, the way we deal with them is flawed because we attack the academic establishment as if this were a medieval joust – and simply rely on guts when the evidence is missing!

-We also chose this rhetorical style for its entertainment value because we are addressing the younger generations here, not the academics who know it all, and foreigners around the world who are unfamiliar with some Christian doctrines.
+We chose this rhetorical style for its entertainment value because we are addressing the younger generations here, not the academics who know it all, and foreigners around the world who are unfamiliar with some Christian doctrines.
 Now that this "quest" has lasted forty years, our articles document decades of following the wrong path.
 This is an essential part of this adventure because we must learn from our mistakes!
 By entering this maze with the intend to "joust" with scholars is also important because we are following Chrétien and Wolfram and should acknowledge their Arthurian scenario.
 However, some of our challenges may offend the faithful.
-Although we are fully committed to compassion, tolerance and pluralism there are controversies that can't be ignored!
-We suggest therefore that you should only join our "jousts" if you are sure in your faith, dislike all forms of fanaticism, and find it interesting when diverse points of view are offered.
+Please be asured that we are committed to compassion, tolerance and pluralism, but there are some religious issues that can't be ignored!
+We suggest therefore that you should stay away from our "jousts" unless you are sure in your own faith, dislike all forms of fanaticism, and find it interesting when diverse points of view are offered.